 Questions?
 Book in for a free consultation.

-This is the time where we can answer all of your questions.
-Whether you’re wondering about how our lasers work, if you’re a good candidate, or you just wanted to meet your laser technician, a consultation is the perfect chance for that!
+This is the time when we can answer all of your questions.
+Whether you’re wondering how our lasers work, if you’re a good candidate, or just want to meet your laser technician, a consultation is a perfect chance!
 These are available to be booked online, over the phone, or you can drop by to schedule.